Last modified: February 2023

 Controlling the HTML5 local storage on your browser depends on which browser you use.
 For more information regarding your specific browser please consult the browser’s website (often in the Help section).

 Please note, however, that without HTTP cookies and HTML5 local storage, you may not be able to take full advantage of all our Website features and some parts of the Website may not function properly.

 Please note that rejecting cookies does not mean that you will no longer see ads when you visit our Website.

 The following table sets out details of the individual cookies we use and the purposes for which we use them:

-We provide the chart below as a courtesy for all users outside of Germany, but we are not obligated to maintain or update it.
+We provide the chart below as a courtesy, but we are not obligated to maintain or update it.
 We are not responsible for third-party sites and their privacy practices as it relates to opt-outs from tracking activities.
 The following third parties that collect information from you on our Website have given us notice that you may obtain information on their policies and practices, and in some instances opt out of certain of their activities, as follows: